johnsmith0031/alpaca_lora_4bit/README.md

 Point your browser to http://localhost:7086

 ## Results
-It's fast on a 3070 Ti.
+It's fast on a 3070 Ti mobile.
+Uses 5-6 GB of GPU RAM.

-### Discussion
 The model isn't all that good, sometimes it goes crazy.
-But hey, "when 4-bits _you reach_ look this good you will not."
+But hey, as I always say, "when 4-bits _you reach_ look this good you will not."

-But it is fast (on my 3070 Ti mobile at least)

 ## References